Reddimus/PiVision/README.md

 ## Usage

-1. Place the input image:

-    Ensure that you have an image named `person.png` in the `src` or root directory.
-This image will be used as the input for pose detection.
+1. **Pose yourself or someone else in front of the camera**.

-2. Run the `main.py` script:
+2. **Run the script**:

-    Run the following command to execute the `main.py` script:
+    To run the script, use the following command:

     ```bash
     python main.py
     ```

-3. View the output image:

-    The script will process the image, detect pose landmarks and generate an output image with the landmarks overlaid.
-The output image will be saved as `output.png` in the same directory.
+    The script will capture the video feed from the Pi camera and display the real-time pose estimation.

 ## Task 1: Drawing Pose Landmarks on Image